GridPlus/lattice-connect/README.md

 http://10.0.0.1:3000
 ```

-You are not ready to log in:
+You are now ready to log in:

  1. enter your `deviceID`; and,
  2. enter your `password`.